 We recommend that learner drivers should have at least 5 professional driving lesson and 10-20 hours of practice between each lesson.

 Booking your restricted test

-If you had lessons in an AA driver training car, you can use it for your test.
-It will cost the same as a lesson.
-We can book the car for you when you book your test time.
+If you had lessons in an AA driver training car, you can request to use this for your test.
+It will be at the driving instructor's discretion and you will need to discuss the price with them.

 Here’s what to do:

-- Bring your ID and proof of address to your nearest AA Centre
+- Bring your ID to your nearest AA Centre

 - Have an eyesight screening check, we do them onsite